Aetopia/Lunar-Client-Lite-Launcher/README.md

 Lunar Client Lite is a simple lightweight and unlocked launcher for Lunar Client which features the following:
 1. Quick Version Switching
-2. Custom JVM Arguments Support
+2. JVM Arguments Support
 3. Multi Launch Directory Support
+4. User Defined Java Executable Support
-4. A Simple-to-Use Interface
+5. A Simple-to-Use Interface

 ## Requirements
 Before you begin using LC Lite, make sure that you have Lunar Client installed and also ensure you have your favourite LC versions installed.